 A mortgage broker must hold or be covered by an Australian Credit Licence (ACL).
 Furthermore, they must provide all of the protections that the National Consumer Credit Protection Act 2001 outlines.

 This prevents them from recommending unsuitable loan products that could damage your financial future.

 You’ll also find that most lenders compete for your business using their home loan packages.
 As a result, commission rates don’t vary too much between lenders.
 This ensures your broker isn’t motivated by the possibility of a higher commission with a particular lender.

 What to do next

 Now you know about the fees, it’s time to start looking for a mortgage broker.
 At uno home loans we don’t charge a fee for service when we help you find a loan.
-We also don’t charge any clawback fees, or pay our individual advisers sales commissions.
-So if you’re concerned about broker fees, we’d love to help you.

 This information is general in nature, and you should always seek professional advice when making financial decisions.

 This information in this article is general only and does not take into account your individual circumstances.
 It should not be relied upon to make any financial decisions. uno can’t make a recommendation until we complete an assessment of your requirements and objectives and your financial position.
 Interest rates, and other product information included in this article, are subject to change at any time at the complete discretion of each lender.